leon-matthews/rocket-test/README.md

 ## Tasks

+Planned actions to complete project.

 ### Networking

 Handle stream of multiplexed output from multiple, concurrent devices performing test runs and reporting back results.

-- [ ] Experiment with UDP client/server
+- [*] Experiment with UDP client/server
 - [ ] Experiment with UDP broadcasting
 - [ ] Experiment with UDP multicasting with own server
 - [ ] UDP multicasting experiment with DUT